JulzDiverse/aviator-cf-apps/README.md

 ## Run Aviator

-After you setup your meta configuration you can download the aviator cli tool (if not already happend) and execute the `aviator` cli tool with your `Concourse` target and a pipeline name:
+After you setup your meta configuration you can download the aviator cli tool (if not already happend) and execute the `aviator` cli tool:

 ```
-$ aviator -t <target> -p <pipeline-name>
+$ aviator
 ```

 That's It! ;)